HomePod vs. Sonos Play:5: Thoughts After 6 Months Of Use

 I’ll compare and contrast these two speakers (HomePod vs. Sonos Play:5) by evaluating four categories: compatibility, sound, software, and design.

-- Compatibility: You can play music from any of the major music services in the Sonos app or cast from your music service’s app.
+- Compatibility You can play music from any of the major music services in the Sonos app.
+You can cast or AirPlay from your music service’s app too.

-- Compatibility: You can AirPlay any music service, but AirPlay isn’t great and there are no ports.
+- Compatibility You can AirPlay any music service, but AirPlay isn’t great and there are no ports.
+You can ask Siri to play any Apple Music song.

 - Inside the Sonos app, you can play your music from any of the major music services after you sign in (Apple Music, Google Play Music, Pandora, Amazon Music, Spotify and many more).